 3. Warn Your Teens the Risks of Driving Distractions

 Along with cell use, there are countless other distractions that lead to car accidents throughout on a daily basis.
 Your teens are new to driving, so they may not fully understand the level of impairment that can result from being distracted.
 Help your kids understand the effects of driving distractions, and impress upon them the importance of letting their friends and bus drivers stay focused on the road.
+Vehicles that come with backup cameras are an additional safety feature, especially for less experienced drivers.

 4. Keep a Safe Distance